awslabs/harmonix/website/docs/techdocs/runtimes/kubernetes/eksProviderTemplates/importClusterTemplate.md

 ## How Is This Template Different From The AWS EKS Environment Provider Template?

 This template performs a subset of what the "AWS EKS Environment Provider" template does.
 Please see the [AWS EKS Environment Provider template documentation](newClusterTemplate) for a detailed list of features.
-The purpose of this template is to use an existing EKS cluster, but to also create the OPA-specific infrastructure that is needed in order for OPA to use the cluster as part of an EKS Environment Provider.
+The purpose of this template is to use an existing EKS cluster, but to also create the Harmonix-specific infrastructure that is needed in order for Harmonix to use the cluster as part of an EKS Environment Provider.

 If you use the "AWS EKS Environment Provider From Existing Cluster" template, the following will NOT be created/configured: